Trip Facts

 All in all, the raw and rugged trekking route, glistening glacial lakes, rolling hills, snow-capped mountains whose alpenglow you might catch by serendipity, verdant landscape, and flora and fauna will fill you with awe and rupture which will stay with you all your life.
 On top of that, the innocent and friendly people in the villages, their rustically idyllic way of life, and cultures will leave you little more enlightened than before.

-Day 02: Drive Kathmandu to Dhunche / Syabru Besi
+Day 03: Drive Kathmandu to Syabru Besi vai Dhunche

 Overnight: Hotel